How to Join.

 The pool staff will ask you to pay at the desk as you enter.
 Fees can be reduced by buying multiple entry passes.

-Masters swimming requires an annual membership fee to pay for insurances and adminitsration.
+Masters swimming requires an annual membership fee to pay for insurances and administration.

-Visiting swimmers from other masters clubs are always welcome to come and train for free!
+Visiting swimmers from other masters clubs are always welcome to come and train for $6.00 plus pool entry!

-We require that after swimming with us for three times, all swimmers are required to join the state Masters Swimming body, Masters Swimming New South Wales, which is in turn a member of AUSSI Masters Swimming in Australia Inc. This membership provides Wett Ones with the following important benefits:
+After swimming with us for your first three, free swims, all swimmers are required to join the state Masters Swimming body, Masters Swimming New South Wales, which is in turn a member of AUSSI Masters Swimming in Australia Inc. This membership provides Wett Ones with the following important benefits:

 Swim With Pride.